Cimicidae: Effects on hosts

 The effects of cimicid feeding on the host include causing an immune response that results in discomfort, the transmission of pathogens, secondary infections at the wound site, physiological changes such as iron deficiency, and reduced fitness (slow growth, small size, or lack of reproductive success).
 Hosts can defend themselves against attack by choosing non-infected sites and by grooming, while cimicids can maximise their success by reducing feeding time, selecting feeding sites which are out of reach of the hosts grooming activities, choosing to feed at times when the host is inactive, and removing themselves to a safer environment promptly when satiated.

 Although viruses and other pathogens can be acquired by cimicids, they rarely transmit them to their hosts.
 O. vicarius is a vector of several arboviruses, but is not killed by these viruses.
 Trypanosoma cruzi, the trypanosome that causes Chagas disease, is rarely transmitted from cimicids to bats, but it has not been observed replicating after such transmission.
 The viruses HIV and hepatitis B can persist in C. lectularius for two weeks, but with no viral replication.
 The possibility of these and most other viruses being transmitted from C. lectularius to humans is considered extremely remote.

 Evolution

+Polyctenidae and Cimicidae are considered to be sister taxa, the former family also being flightless and specialized to feed on the blood of bats.

 A fossil bedbug, Quasicimex eilapinastes, was identified in 2008 from Late Cretaceous Burmese amber, aged 99 million years ago (mya).
-Molecular analysis suggests that bedbugs diversified before the existence of bats, their primary hosts, suggesting repeated colonisation of bats from an unknown host.

 Molecular analysis of five mitochondrial and nuclear genes shows that the Cimicidae, a group of over 100 species, form a clade.
 The Primicimicinae is sister to the clade containing all other extant species.
 The analysis, dated using fossils, gives an estimated date of 115 mya, in the Cretaceous, for the evolution of the first Cimicidae.
-When bats appeared some 50 million years later, the parasites switched hosts, feeding on bats and birds from then on.
+When bats appeared some 50 million years later, the parasites presumably switched hosts, feeding on bats and birds from then on.
 The group colonised humans as hosts on three occasions.
 The genus Cimex is seen to be polyphyletic.
+An independent molecular analysis came to a similar conclusion, that bedbugs diversified and fed on other hosts long before the existence of bats, suggesting that "bats were colonized several times independently, unless the evolutionary origin of bats has been grossly underestimated."

 Afrocimicinae, Haematosiphoninae, Latrocimicinae were not included in the analysis.